Topological characterization of a non-Hermitian ladder via Floquet non-Bloch theory: Results and Discussions

+In Fig. \ref{Figure_2}d, we present the non-Bloch invariants, $\nu^{0,\pi}$ as a function of $t_V$, which accurately capture the emergence of zero and $\pi$ energy modes, as depicted in Fig. \ref{Figure_2}a.
+Additionally, we have plotted the phase diagram in the $t_V - T$ plane for both the zero and $\pi$ winding numbers, as illustrated in Fig. \ref{Figure_3}.
+Our findings reveal emergence of higher winding numbers in the low-frequency regime.
+The presence of such non-trivial phases originates from the distinguished role of periodic driving in simulating an effective long-rane interactions.
+The way one can reconcile this is to do a Baker-Campbell-Hausdorff expansion where the nested commutators that induce coupling between distant sites grow as a function of $T$ which effectively yields more off-diagonal terms in $\hat{U}(T)$, therefore, resulting in the generation of multiple edge states.
 Furthermore, it is fascinating to note that, depending on the sign of $t_V$, all the elements in $H_{\text{eff}}$ corresponding to either the upper or the lower diagonal sites can become fully occupied, leaving the rest completely empty.
 This phenomenon results from the interplay between periodic driving and non-Hermiticity, where the imaginary on-site potential effectively induces non-reciprocity among the hopping amplitudes, and this effect gets further intensified by the application of the periodic drive.
 Fig. \ref{Figure_4} clearly demonstrates that when $t_V$ is positive (negative), all the elements in $H_{\text{eff}}$ corresponding to the upper (lower) diagonal are fully occupied, leaving the rest completely empty.
 As a result, all the eigenstates are localized at the left (right) end of the system.
 This observation suggests that $t_V = 0$ can be considered a critical point for the NHSE.
 Furthermore, it is crucial to recognize that there is always a simultaneous competition between NHSE-induced localization and topological localization.
 While NHSE causes uni-directional localization of all eigenstates, topological localization results in bi-directional localization of edge states only.
 Therefore, at $t_V = 0$, topological localization dominates, and if the system with $t_V =0$ falls in a topologically non-trivial phase, it can exhibit a pair of edge modes localized at both the ends, along with the bulk skin modes induced by NHSE.
 Another remarkable feature of GBZ is that when all the eigenstates are localized at left (right) edge of the system the corresponding $C_{\beta}$ has a radius lesser (greater) than 1.